corezoid/corezoid-ai-doc/README.md

-# Corezoid AI Documentation
+# Corezoid Documentation

-This repository contains comprehensive documentation for Corezoid AI, a process engine platform for creating business processes, services, and applications powered by artificial intelligence.
-The documentation is enhanced with AI capabilities to provide better guidance and examples.
+This repository contains comprehensive documentation for Corezoid, a process engine platform for creating business processes, services, and applications.

 ## 🔍 Overview

-Corezoid AI is a powerful process engine that enables:
+Corezoid is a powerful process engine that enables:
 - Visual design of business processes through connected nodes
 - Data processing with various node types (API calls, code execution, conditions)
 - Integration with external systems through standardized interfaces